openwrt/asu/local-server.md

 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

-Check that the server is up.  `ssh` into your router and fetch the front page, this should spew a pile of html:
+Check that the server is accessible.  `ssh` into your router and fetch the front page, this should spew a pile of html:
 ```bash
 asu_server=<your server's IPv4, or its name if you have it in DNS>
 uclient-fetch -O - "http://$asu_server:8000/"